tom-krieger/sshkeymgmt/REFERENCE.md

 Data type: `Hash`

-Group of users to deploy on a host together with their aah keys
+Group of users to deploy on a host together with their ssh keys

 ## Defined types